 - Insurance is not required.

 - A person operating a moped shall not carry any package, bundle, or article that prevents the driver from keeping both hands upon the handlebars (handlebars may not be higher than 15 inches from the lowest point of the undepressed saddle seat).

 If it is a violation that you believe should receive immediate attention, contact the Kentwood Police Department at 616-698-6580 and an officer will respond as available.
-You may be asked several detailed questions pertaining to the violation, such as the date/time of the violation, the driving you observed, vehicle and driver description, and if the driving you witnessed has occurred before involving the same vehicle and/or driver.
+You may be asked several detailed questions pertaining to the violation, such as the date/time of the violation, the type of reckless driving you observed, the vehicle and driver description, and if the driving you witnessed has occurred before involving the same vehicle and/or driver.

 To report a missing traffic sign, contact the Kentwood Police Community Services Bureau at 616-656-6561 Monday through Friday, 9:00 am to 4:30 pm or the City of Kentwood Public Works Dept. at 616-554-0817, Monday through Friday, 8:00 am - 4:00 pm.

 If you believe the missing or damaged sign should receive immediate attention (such as a stop sign or traffic signal not functioning), contact the Kentwood Police Department by calling 616-698-6580.

 My child has a motorized skateboard.
 Where can he ride it?

 A motorized skateboard can only be ridden on private property with the consent of the property owner.
 They are not allowed on any public roadway or sidewalk.